-The filter media bed may need to be replaced every 5-10 years, depending on its condition during the routine annual inspections.
+The filter media bed may need to be replaced every 5-10 years, depending on its condition during routine annual inspections.
 This provides an opportunity to inspect the underdrains for damage and repair or replace as needed.
-Deposits of sand on the pool bottom can be a sigh of damage to the underdrain system.
+Deposits of sand on the pool bottom can be a sign of damage to the underdrain system.

 Water flows downward through the filter, passing through the pores between sand grains.
 Pollution in the water is trapped in the sand bed layer through sedimentation, adsorption, and mechanical straining.
 The size of the sand grains used in swimming pool filters is usually 0.5-1.0mm, resulting in a pore size of approximately 50-70 microns.
 Anything larger than the pore size becomes trapped, while smaller particles may pass through unless they settle on the upper-facing surface of a sand grain or adhere to it through adsorption.